 Many mental maths programs are heavily weighted in rote and recall which causes math anxiety and a fixed mindset about learning maths.
 Students who experience this type of mental maths teaching rely on their memory to recall number facts rather than understanding.
 When the memory becomes overloaded then facts cannot be recalled which results in embarrassment or humiliation and the feeling that they are “Not A Maths Person.”
 Good Mental Maths programs should include a balance of:

-- Explicit teaching of a range of strategies
+- Explicit teaching of a range of strategies including Strategies for

-- Opportunity to practice strategies
+- Opportunity to practice and apply strategies

-- Opportunity for Fluency
+- Opportunity for automatic recall and fluency

 Here are some great classroom ideas and activities for your maths classroom, click the pink links to find out more: